giuseppedistasi/android-smart-contact-extractor/README.md

 - A smart, fast and easy to use contact extractor for android

-- Extracts user contact with a single instrucion in a very fast and optimized way
+- Extracts contacts with a single instruction in a very fast and optimized way

-- Works sync or async
+- Works sync or async (RxJava)

 # Usage